flowxo/flowxo-sdk/README.md

 For example, imagine you have 2 input fields, _Football League_ and _Football Team_.
 You want the user to select a League and then choose a Team from that League, but you cannot determine the list of teams to present to the user, until the user has actually chosen a particular league.

 This is solved by using the `input.js` script.
 You'll know that `input.js` is being run to load a dependant field by the presence of a `target` property in the input data.
-If `target` is present, check the `target.field` property to determine the field that changed, and find the field's new value in `target.value`.
+If `target` is present:

+- check the `target` property to determine the field that changed
+- use the `fields` property to get the value of the `target` field. `fields` will contain all input fields collected so far

 Combine this information to load the dependant field(s).

 _Note: when calculating and returning a dependant field, don't return any other custom fields.
 The core will take care of merging the newly configured dependant field with the rest of the input fields._